tikivn/tiki-miniapp-docs/docs/design/principles/positive.en-US.md

 ---

 ## Generate excitement

 When user receives a negative message (deny access, error messages, etc), deliver the message in a tailored way that will minimize the negativity as much as possible, by carefully consider the appropriate language, colors, illustrations that can be used in the message.

-This principle should be applied thoroughly in the app's language, images, illustrations, etc.
+This principle should be applied thoroughly in the app's language, images, illustrations, etc. <br />
 <img class="img-basic" src="https://salt.tikicdn.com/ts/social/e0/1c/78/c9a4897dc2579b5009230f7fff01a5fc.png" alt="no internet" height="400px" />